Sun Microsystems may have streamlined its Java

-development process and intensified its marketing around the programming language, but some smaller partners
+development process and intensified its marketing around the openess of the programming language and platform, but some smaller partners

-Several organisations undertaking Java projects expressed concern to Builder AU over the Java Community Process (JCP), with representatives claiming the
+projects expressed concern to Builder AU over the Java Community Process (JCP), with representatives claiming the

 “We believe there is still more work to do, which is why we participate in the JCP,” Geir Magnusson Jr, spokesperson from the

 that model but there are things we can bring from our experience to the JCP to make it better,” Magnusson added.

 While other selected participants at the roundtable were happy with the current JCP process, two notable exclusions from the event were Java heavyweights IBM and BEA.